PhD Student in Finance

 David Eccles School of Business, University of Utah

 I am a second-year PhD student in Finance at the University of Utah.
-My research interests are in behavioral finance, corporate governance, asset pricing , political economy.
+My research interests are in behavioral finance, corporate finance, and political economy.

 CV - Download here